Skip to main content

 We welcome interns for the Smithsonian Folklife Festival year-round, although the bulk of the work is in the summer.
 In the fall, winter, and spring, interns assist with research and planning for the upcoming Festival’s programs—best suited for students in anthropology, ethnomusicology, and language studies as related to the program.

-Summer interns are expected to work through the ten days of the Festival during the last week of June and first week of July, including weekends and the July Fourth holiday.
-You should be comfortable working outdoors in high heat and humidity, in a fast-paced environment among large crowds of people.
+Summer interns are expected to work through the open days of the Festival, including weekends and the July Fourth holiday.
+Festival interns should be comfortable working outdoors in high heat and humidity, in a fast-paced environment among large crowds of people.

 Smithsonian Folkways Recordings